 And this will allow you to really set some parameters for how you group your Snippets.
 And as your library continues to grow, prefixes will allow you to better expand your prefixes with less abbreviation conflicts.
 So, this is a great way for you to make sure that you keep your Snippets organized and easily able to be expanded.

 So, I am going to create a prefix for this group.

 It may be confusing in a bit, and I’ll get to that.
 But I’m going to add the prefix for this group is going to be C O N.

-So C O N in my for me means conferences.
-So anyone who uses this Snippet group will know that any prefix or any Snippet that has a prefix of C O N is going to help me be successful when I’m working with any – with conference follow ups.
-So here at TextExpander our support team, we use prefix S U P a lot for support, which helps us recognize that these Snippets are our support Snippets.
+So C O N for me means conferences.
+So anyone who uses this Snippet group will know that any prefix or any Snippet that has a prefix of C O N is going to help me be successful when I’m working with any – with conference follow-ups.
+So here at TextExpander our support team, we use the prefix S U P a lot for support, which helps us recognize that these Snippets are our support Snippets.

 Now, let’s add the Snippets that we’ve created today to the group that we just created together.